 Since AR5, an increase in computing power has made it possible to investigate simulated internal variability and to provide robust estimates of forced model responses, using Large Initial Condition Ensembles (ICEs), also referred to as Single Model Initial condition Large Ensembles (SMILEs).
 Examples using GCMs or ESMs that support assessments in AR6 include the CESM Large Ensemble (Kay et al., 2015), the MPI Grand Ensemble (Maher et al., 2019), and the CanESM2 large ensembles (Kirchmeier-Young et al., 2017).
 Such ensembles employ a single GCM or ESM in a fixed configuration, but starting from a variety of different initial states.
 In some experiments, these initial states only differ slightly.
 As the climate system is chaotic, such tiny changes in initial conditions lead to different evolutions for the individual realizations of the system as a whole.
 Other experiments start from a set of well-separated ocean initial conditions to sample the uncertainty in the circulation state of the ocean and its role in longer-time scale variations.
 These two types of ICEs have been referred to as ‘micro’ and ‘macro’ perturbation ensembles respectively (Hawkins et al., 2016).
-In support of this report, most models contributing to CMIP6 have produced ensembles of multiple realizations of their historical and scenario simulations (see Chapters 3 and 4).
+In support of this Report, most models contributing to CMIP6 have produced ensembles of multiple realizations of their historical and scenario simulations (Chapters 3 and 4).

-Recently, the ICE technique has been extended to atmosphere-only simulations (Mizuta et al., 2017), single-forcer influences such as volcanic eruptions (Bethke et al., 2017) to regional modelling (Mote et al., 2015; Fyfe et al., 2017; Schaller et al., 2018; Leduc et al., 2019) and to attribution of extreme weather events using crowd-sourced computing (; Massey et al., 2015).
+Recently, the ICE technique has been extended to atmosphere-only simulations (Mizuta et al., 2017), single-forcer influences such as volcanic eruptions (Bethke et al., 2017), regional modelling (Mote et al., 2015; Fyfe et al., 2017; Schaller et al., 2018; Leduc et al., 2019), and to attribution of extreme weather events using crowdsourced computing (climateprediction.net; Massey et al., 2015).